-The PhD is a four-year program requiring the completion of 42 credit hours of academic work, including a dissertation.
-The PhD is the highest academic research degree offered by the Seminary, intended primarily to equip persons for vocations of teaching and research in theological schools, colleges, and universities, or for the scholarly enhancement of ministerial practice.
+The Ph.D. is a four-year program requiring the completion of 42 credit hours of academic work, including a dissertation.
+The Ph.D. is the highest academic research degree offered by the Seminary, intended primarily to equip persons for vocations of teaching and research in theological schools, colleges, and universities, or for the scholarly enhancement of ministerial practice.
 The program design focuses on 1) seminars, 2) research, and 3) writing.
 Seminars are discussion-based but faculty-led, allowing faculty to direct students into the appropriate seminar subjects.
-Students are required to do advanced research, first under the supervision of PhD faculty, then on their own.
+Students are required to do advanced research, first under the supervision of Ph.D. faculty, then on their own.
 As they progress through the program, students become professionals in their fields.
 This is demonstrated primarily by the ability to research, write, and defend a doctoral dissertation.

-Offered at the Los Angeles Campus.
+The Ph.D. is offered at the Los Angeles Campus.

-Building upon the knowledge and skills acquired through the prerequisite MDiv or equivalent, the following goals are primary for the PhD:
+Building upon the knowledge and skills acquired through the prerequisite M.Div. or equivalent, the following goals are primary for the Ph.D.: